Sagi-BA/Image-To-Sketch/readme.md

 ## Usage

-1. Enter a prompt: Write a description of the image you want to create.
-2. Select models: Choose the AI models you want to use to generate the image.
-3. Choose a style: Select the desired image style (available styles depend on the selected models).
+1. Upload an image: Use the file uploader to select an image from your device.
+2. View results: See your original image and the generated sketch side by side.
-4. Generate images: Click the 'Generate' button to create the images.
+3. Download sketch: Use the download button to save the generated sketch to your device.
-5. Compare results: View the images created by different models and compare them.
+4. Try different images: Upload various images to see how they look as sketches.

 Make sure you have [Streamlit installed](https://docs.streamlit.io/) before running the application.
 Run the following command in your terminal: